Chock It Up To…

 But he was her toy.
 He didn't hold her heart.
 And she would never let him.
 Lavender was the child; he was the toy.
 She could break him any time she so desired.

 Oh, Merlin, why did he look at her like that?
 Why?

-No, no, no matter how much those grey eyes softened and pleaded (it turned out Draco got his sliver of compassion and humanity from his father and not his mother), she would tell him over and over and over and over again that she didn't want anything real.
+No, no, no matter how much those gray eyes softened and pleaded (it turned out Draco got his sliver of compassion and humanity from his father and not from his mother), she would tell him over and over and over and over again that she didn't want anything real.
 She didn't want to fall hopelessly in love.
 She just wanted the raw, carnal attention that animals shared.

 So again she told him "no."

 Ah, yes, finally she'd told him the final "no."

 It'd taken a while, prying him away from her.
 But she'd managed to do it.
 She'd managed to get him to back off enough so she could breathe.

 Yes, she needed to breathe… Not hear those words…